ThunderLaser Nova 51 Laser Cutter is a large, powerful machine.

 While the Thunder Laser range of laser cutters does have entry-level desktop machines, but even those are less beginner-friendly than the Glowforge in my view due to Glowforge being designed for beginners from the ground up, including QR codes for pre-set material power and speed settings, and infamously calling it a “laser printer”.

-Really the Thunder Laser is in the space occupied by Full Spectrum, Boss, Epilog and Trotec, but with a much more competitive price to features ratio.
+Really the Thunder Laser is in the space occupied by Full Spectrum, Boss, Epilog and Trotec, but with a much more competitive price-to-features ratio.

-The Thunder Laser 51 is not cheap by any means but you will be hard pressed to find a comparable machine for less, especially when you consider a lot of the competition won’t even deliver to us in Canada, at least not unless you have access to a truck and forklift.
+The Thunder Laser 51 is not cheap by any means but you will be hard-pressed to find a comparable machine for less, especially when you consider a lot of the competition won’t even deliver to us in Canada, at least not unless you have access to a truck and forklift.

-This laser cutter produces beautiful results, quickly, and reliably.
+TL;DR: Thunder Laser cutter produces beautiful results, quickly, and reliably.
 You couldn’t ask for a better value production machine that is bound to pay itself back multiple times for your laser business.